 - Parental leave

-These options are available to you whether you're looking to have a baby or adopting.
+These options are available to you whether you're looking to have a baby, adopting or have a long term foster arrangement.

-- Parental leave of 2 years (including 13 weeks paid parental leave)
+- Parental leave of 2 years (including 16 weeks paid for primary carers and 4 weeks paid for support carers)

 - Paid parental leave flexibly, which means you can share the care of your child with your partner